-Stop on the road to admire the beauty of Goris town which is in a deep gorge having houses with red roofs.
+Continye to Goris town which is in a deep gorge having houses with red roofs.
 It’s a town of orchards having a rather interesting architecture of civil structures.
-Overnight in Stepanakert, the capital city of Mountainous Karabagh Republic.

 Drive to Aragatsotn region at the foothills of Mount Aragats (4090m), the highest peak of Armenia.

 Visit Saghmosavank Monastery.
 It is situated on the edge of a deep gorge at the foot of Mt.
 Ara, with Mt.
 Ararat and Mt.
 Arargats rising majestically on the western and northern horizons.
 It's an 11th century structure.
 Later drive to Amberd Castle (meaning “a castle in the clouds”, a fitting name given to it because of the elevation, 2300m) on the southern slope of the Mount Aragats.
 Breathtaking views of the castle and citadel, snow covered peaks of Aragats, sun scorched grasslands dressed in wildflowers combine to provide an unforgettable experience.
 Continue to Lori region, one of the most forested regions in Armenia.
 Overnight in Haghpat